 - Caution 1.
 Since a breakpoint is set as a break event and managed as a event, restrictions apply to the number of breakpoints that can be simultaneously set.
 Also see "2.19.7 Notes for setting events" for details on breakpoints (e.g. limits on the number of enabled events). - Caution 2.
 Breakpoints can only be set at lines that have valid addresses. - Caution 3.
 [Full-spec emulator][E1][E20] Software breakpoints can be set in the code flash area or internal RAM area.
 If you wish to set software breakpoints in an internal RAM area, select [Yes] for the [Initialize RAM when connecting] property in the [Connection with Target Board] category on the [Connect Settings] tab of the Property panel. - Remark 1.
-Event marks differ depending on the event state (see "2.19.1 Change the state of set events (valid/invalid)").
+Event marks differ depending on the event state (see "2.19.1 Change the state of set events (valid/ invalid)").

-When an event is set at the point where other event is already set, the event mark ( ) is displayed meaning more than one event is set at the point. - Remark 2.
-[Full-spec emulator][E1][E20]You can set hardware breakpoints/software breakpoints without depending on the selection of the [First using type of breakpoint] property by the operation described below.
+When an event is set at the point where other event is already set, the event mark (

+Remark 2.
+[Full-spec emulator][E1][E20]

+You can set hardware breakpoints/software breakpoints without depending on the selection of the [First using type of breakpoint] property by the operation described below.
 Note, however, that "Operation1" is only available in the Disassemble panel.

-Туре Operation1 Operation2 Hardware breakpoint [Ctrl] + mouse click Select [Break Settings] >> [Set Hardware Break] from the context menu.
-Software breakpoint [Shift] + mouse click Select [Break Settings] >> [Set Software Break] from the context menu.
+Туре Operation1 Operation2 Hardware breakpoint [Ctrl] + mouse click Select [Break Settings] >> [Set Hardware Break] from the con- text menu.
+Software breakpoint [Shift] + mouse click Select [Break Settings] >> [Set Software Break] from the con- text menu.